projectriff/riff/docs/riff_application.md

 ## riff application

-applications are built from source using Cloud Foundry buildpacks
+applications built from source using application buildpacks

 ### Synopsis